trunk-io/docs/check/faq.md

 </details>

 <details>
-<summary>My linters are failing or not running as expected
+<summary>My linters are failing or not running as expected</summary>

 When your linters aren’t working the way you expect, first check their configuration.
 Trunk’s [list of supported linters](https://docs.trunk.io/check/supported-linters#linter-specific-configuration) provides some specific tips for certain linters.
 You can see the full default configuration of every linter in [Trunk’s public plugin repo](https://github.com/trunk-io/plugins/tree/main).